dargueta/unicorn-lua/README.rst

 This is in a *highly* experimental phase right now and **should not** be used in anything requiring reliability.

-At the moment I'm only testing this on unmodified Lua 5.1 - 5.3 on Linux systems.
+At the moment I'm only testing this on unmodified Lua 5.1 - 5.3 and LuaJIT 2.0 on Linux systems.
 I cannot guarantee the library will behave as expected on all host platforms, though I will try.

 Known Limitations
 -----------------